Maths Speakers

 Paul Shepherd

 Paul Shepherd - After taking a Maths degree at Cambridge and a PhD in his home city of Sheffield, Paul joined engineering consultants Buro Happold, where he worked on the design of many high profile buildings including Arsenal's Emirates, Dublin's Lansdowne Road and even the London Olympics stadium (if only for half a day).
-He is now a Lecturer at the University of Bath.
+He is now a Professor at the University of Bath.

 Katie Steckles